micmejia/bible-dump/AMPC/Luke/Luke 23.md

 A third time he said to them, Why?
 What wrong has He done?
-I have found [no offense or crime or guilt] in Him nothing deserving of death; I will therefore chastise Him [[^f]in order to teach Him better] and release Him.
+I have found [no offense or crime or guilt] in Him nothing deserving of death; I will therefore chastise Him [in order to teach Him better] and release Him.